This page describes the upgrade policy for CockroachDB Cloud. For self-hosted clusters, see the CockroachDB Release Support Policy.

 As CockroachDB releases new major versions, older versions reach their End of Support (EOS) on CockroachDB Cloud.
 A CockroachDB version reaches EOS when it is two major versions behind the latest version.
 For example, when CockroachDB v21.2 was released, CockroachDB v20.2 reached EOS.

 If you are running a CockroachDB version nearing EOS, you will be reminded at least one month before that version’s EOS that your clusters must be upgraded by the EOS date to avoid losing support.
-A Console Admin can upgrade your cluster directly from the CockroachDB Cloud Console.
+A Org Administrator can upgrade your cluster directly from the CockroachDB Cloud Console.

 For more details about the upgrade and finalization process, see Upgrade to the Latest CockroachDB Version.